drshahizan/software-engineering/project/project/sec01/stakeholder/project-description.md

 5. Testing Phase:
   - Develop a testing plan.
   - Perform functional, integration, and acceptability testing.
-  - Report and fix flaws using a bug tracking program.
+  - Report and fix flaws using a bug-tracking program.
   - Managed by the quality assurance analyst.
 6. Deployment Phase:
   - Collaborate with the development team to ensure readiness.